-If you live in a private community (whether it is a condo, townhouse, or single-family home) in Maryland, you are most likely responsible for paying dues and assessments to the homeowners’ association (HOA) or condominium association (COA).
-If you don’t pay, in most cases the HOA or COA can get a lien on your property that could lead to a foreclosure.
+If you live in a private community—whether it's a condo, townhouse, or single-family home—in Maryland, you’re most likely responsible for paying dues and assessments to the homeowners’ association (HOA) or condominium owners’ association (COA).
+If you don’t pay, in most cases, the HOA or COA can get a lien on your property that could lead to a foreclosure.

 Read on to learn about the particular requirements for HOA and COA foreclosures in Maryland.